jabarragann/volumetric_drilling/README.md

 - [ ] Figure out the drill's burr size.
 - [ ] Create swapping functionality to change between assistance view and real camera view.
 - [ ] Change small window location with keyboard shortcuts.

+## TODO for wednesday mock or
+- [ ] Test whole set up in MOCK OR.
+- [ ] Mount goovis and zed mini into microscope.
+- [ ] Check out to calculate hand-eye calibration.

 ## Overview